gradle/gradle/design-docs/managed-component-model.md

 Non-goal is to provide this as a general capability for arbitrary types.

-## Referenced element can be used as input for a rule

-For example:

-    @Managed
-    interface Person {
-        Address getAddress()
-        void setAddress(Address address)
-    }

-    model {
-        person(Person) {
-            address = $(...)
-        }
-        delivery {
-            sendTo = $(person.address)
-            destinationCity = $(person.address.city)
-        }
-    }

-- When binding a path for input, need to realize enough of each element to finalize references so that references can be traversed.
-- Need to handle paths that traverse a `null` reference.
-- Error messages on binding failures.

-### Test cases

-- Can bind to target element via reference path.
-- Nice error message when reference is `null`.
-- Can bind to child of target element via reference path.
-- When reference is attached in `@Defaults` rule, configuration rules are applied to target element.
-- Can bind element via path that contains several references.
-- Can reference to ancestor.
-- Can mutate reference.

 ### Backlog

 - Improve error message when input or subject cannot be bound due to a null reference.